Education and Schools in India

 Curriculum and cost are the primary factors an expat should consider when making a choice about their child's schooling; and for those living in cities plagued with congestion and frustrating commutes, the proximity of the school to home or to a parent's place of work will also be a point well worth some serious consideration.

-All private schools in India use English as the primary teaching language, with the exception of those international schools that opt to instruct in their home-country language.
+All private schools in India use English as the primary teaching language, with the exception of international schools that opt to instruct in their home-country language.

 Expats should anticipate allocating a fair portion of their salary to annual tuition, as most private schools in India come with a sizeable price tag; the most expensive international schools peaking at over USD 30,000 per year.
 That said, costs range considerably depending on the school and the age of the student.
-Expats lured abroad by a lucrative package should absolutely stipulate an allowance for school-aged children.
+Expats lured abroad by a lucrative package should stipulate an allowance for school-aged children.

-As mentioned previously, spots in these institutions are scarce and waiting lists long.
+As mentioned previously, spots in these institutions are scarce and waiting lists are long.
 Expats should therefore apply for their school of choice as early as possible.

 Private Indian schools